-Instructional fees for the 2010-2011 academic year are $948 per graduate credit hour.
+Instructional fees for the 2012-2013 academic year are listed on the University Business Office website under "Tuition and Fees."
 International students attending James Madison University are required to be full-time degree seeking students and are expected to carry at least nine semester hours of credit for each semester they are enrolled.
-The tuition fees for the academic year (fall and spring semesters) are $17,064.

 Living expenses in Harrisonburg are estimated to be $800-$900 per month or $9,600-$10,800 (including $2,000 per year for miscellaneous expenses) per calendar year.
-The total amount to be certified is $28,500 per academic year.
-Add $4,000 for a spouse and $2,000 per child.
+The total amount to be certified is $30,890 per academic year.
+Additional amounts are required for a spouse and per child.
 Students who wish to study during the summer sessions should be aware that those additional educational expenses range between $2,000 and $3,000.
 Tuition rates are subject to change.

 Projected Financial Requirements

 Admission is limited to applicants who are able to guarantee that they have all the funds necessary for their expenses for the entire period of their stay without resorting to employment while in the United States.
 An international student should expect living expenses in Harrisonburg to increase approximately 10% per year and tuition fees may increase as much as 30% each academic year.

 It is required that all tuition and other university fees be paid prior to the semester registration period in which the student wishes to enroll.